Anmolkadam369/nodeproject1/README.md

 Response: The deleted book object.
 Setting Up and Running the Application Locally Follow these steps to set up and run the application locally:

-1 Clone the repository: git clone https://github.com/Anmolkadam369/nodeproject.git
+1 Clone the repository: git clone https://github.com/Anmolkadam369/nodeproject1.git

-cd nodeproject
+cd nodeproject1

 2 install dependencies npm install